• About

 using a fork to pierce the butternut squash half.

-Place the squash in a baking dish or sheet pan.
+Lay the butternut squash skin side down on a baking dish.
 Stab the flesh of the squash with deep cuts using a fork or knife every 1" to 2".

 add salt and olive oil on the butternut squash.